 Today, visitors can explore the historic remnants of the brickworks, including its iconic 45-foot chimney and 10-foot-high cut-stone walls.
 But be advised: the trail follows uneven terrain on the way down, followed by a strenuous uphill hike on the way back.

-A one-third-mile path through lush woodlands connects The Brickyard with the trails of Menemsha Hills.
+Access to The Brickyard is via a 1.6 mile trail from the Menemsha Hills entrance.
 Wear proper hiking footwear, bring water, and allow a minimum of three hours for the trip down and back to the parking area.
 Please only embark if you’re physically fit for the round-trip journey.